 The Russians follow the Julian calendar, which means that many dates are postponed in two weeks.
 Christmas, for example, falls on January 7th and New Year’s Eve on January 14th.
 However, despite having the main New Year celebration in Russia happening on December 31st, people still wish each other a “Happy Old New Year” on January 14th.

-Another Russian eccentricity is that they maintain a “New Year Tree” rather than the traditional “Christmas Tree”.
+Another Russian eccentricity traditions for new years day is that they maintain a “New Year Tree” rather than the traditional “Christmas Tree”.
 This is because of the ban on Christmas celebration during the Soviet Union.
 At that time, many religious costumes have been masked in order to escape the government’s censorship.
 Nowadays, the ban is over, but the Russians kept their “New Year Tree”, which can only be dismantled on the 14th of January.

-In Brazil, pretty much everyone wears white clothes for New Year’s Eve.
+One of the traditions for new years day in Brazil is that pretty much everyone wears white clothes for NYE.
 This is a tradition that even the less enthusiastic follows.
 Even us, who haven’t spent the NYE at home for a long time, try to sustain the tradition and wear white wherever we spend the last evening of the year.

 We, Brazilians, are very superstitious people and also follow some other traditions on NYE, such as jumping 7 little waves at exactly midnight and throw flowers and other things on the Ocean as a gesture to Iemanjá, the Goddess of the sea in the Candomblé religion.
 Oh God, how much we miss Brazil!

-In Denmark, it is a tradition to throw old plates on friends’ doorsteps.
+In Denmark, one of the traditions for new years day is to throw old plates on friends’ doorsteps.
 The more broken pieces you have at your door the day after, the more your friends like and care about you.
 And we thought that only Greeks liked breaking plates…

 The Danish also celebrate the beginning of the New Year jumping from a chair at exactly midnight.